On The Landscape of Spoken Language Models: A Comprehensive Survey: Training Strategies

 \subsection{Post-training strategies}

 The pre-training of LLMs and \slms\ in Section~\ref{sec:pre-training} enables the modeling of the general data distributions of text $p(text)$ or speech $p(speech)$, the joint distribution of speech and text $p(text, speech)$, or a conditional distribution $p(text|speech)$ based on specific pre-training tasks.
 However, pre-trained models still often lack the capability to solve a large range of downstream spoken language tasks, to follow natural language instructions, or both.
-In the post-training phase, carefully curated datasets are used to bias \slms\ toward generating desired outputs or performing tasks, typically specified using natural language instructions.
+In the post-training phase, carefully curated datasets are used to train \slms\ to generate desired outputs or perform tasks, typically specified using natural language instructions.